 Pedestal sinks are not outdated.
-In fact, despite their clear lack of storage, they’re actually a popular option in a lot of smaller spaces and can provide a great minimalist design appeal.
+In fact, despite their clear lack of storage, they’re a popular option in a lot of smaller spaces and can provide a great minimalist design appeal.
 They are also affordable, which is why some people choose them, and why you’ll often see them in rental properties and commercial spaces.
 They’re cheap, quick to install, and don’t require any concerns of assembly like many vanity cabinets do.

 Of course, the caveat is that these sinks don’t come with the storage of a traditional vanity.
 So, how do you deal with the pedestal sink storage issue?
 Fortunately, there are a lot of different options out there today.
-Before we dive into the solutions, however, let’s take a look at what pedestal sinks are and why they’re popular.
+Before we dive into the solutions, however, let’s look at what pedestal sinks are and why they’re popular.

 What is a Pedestal Sink?

-Pedestal sinks are typically made of porcelain, and consist of the lower shaft and the upper basin, or sink.
-The two elements will be joined at the time of installation and usually, the plumbing can be hidden behind the base.
+Pedestal sinks are typically made of porcelain and consist of the lower shaft and the upper basin, or sink.
+The two elements will be joined at the time of installation, and usually, the plumbing can be hidden behind the base.
 Most of these sinks are designed to be centered on the drain in the wall, but that sometimes leads to the need for re-routing the pipes so that the sink fits appropriately within the space and isn’t awkwardly installed somewhere just because that’s where the plumbing is located.

 Related: 8 Trending 24 Inch Bathroom Vanities